darshan3105/S3FileMerger/README.md

 ## Description ##
 This tool provides an efficient way of merging files in AWS S3.
-For more information on how this tool is implemented refer "this(TBD)" post.
+For more information on how this tool is implemented refer [this](https://medium.com/@darshanprabhune31/how-to-merge-files-in-aws-s3-efficiently-using-java-sdk-7e4f294c9b61?source=friends_link&sk=26432efef48d4e387acbc55dc37a50d2) post.

 ## Install ##
 - This Maven project is not handled by the Maven central repository.
 Thus the user needs